DanielMSchmidt/apollo-opentracing/README.md

 If you construct the extension with `shouldTraceRequest` you get the option to opt-in or out on a request basis.
 When you don't start the span for the request the field resolvers will also not be used.

-The function is called with the same properties as the `requestDidStart` function extensions can provide, which is documented [here](https://github.com/apollographql/apollo-server/blob/master/packages/graphql-extensions/src/index.ts#L35).
+The function is called with the same arguments as the `requestDidStart` function extensions can provide, which is documented [here](https://github.com/apollographql/apollo-server/blob/master/packages/graphql-extensions/src/index.ts#L35).

+### By Field

+There might be certain field resolvers that are not worth the tracing, e.g. when they get a value out of an object and need no further tracing.
+The function is called with the same arguments as your field resolver and you can get the name of the field by `info.fieldName`.

 ## Roadmap

 - [ ] Extending spans coming from child systems (explicitly over the HTTP Headers)
-- [ ] Per field resolver selection

 ## Contributing